Department of Accounting

 3350 Thesis in Accounting and Financial Management (Course Director)

-Goretzki, L.; Löhlein, L.; Schäffer, U.; Schmidt, A. & Strauss, E.: Exploring the role of metaphors in the construction of a social-identity: The case of the German controller, accepted for publication in: European Accounting Review
+Goretzki, L.; Löhlein, L.; Schäffer, U.; Schmidt, A. & Strauss, E.: Exploring the role of metaphors in the construction of a social-identity: The case of the German controller, forthcoming in: European Accounting Review

 Carlsson-Wall, M., Goretzki, L., Kraus, K., Lind, J. (forthcoming): Exploring the role of management control anchor practices in new product development, in: European Accounting Review

 Goretzki, L. & Messner, M. ( 2019): Backstage and frontstage interactions in management accountants’ identity work, in: Accounting, Organizations and Society, No. 74,1-20 [Link]